-Knowing how to save money on birdseed can help backyard birders continue feeding their feathered friends even when the price of seed rises or other financial factors make it impossible to spend as much money on backyard birding supplies.
-As costs for feeding birds rise, it isn't necessary to stop filling feeders - you can keep feeding the birds and still keep extra money in the bank.
+Knowing how to save money on birdseed can help backyard birders continue feeding their feathered friends.
+Backyard birding supplies can get expensive – seed prices can rise, and other financial factors can come into play.
+The good news is, it isn't necessary to stop filling feeders – you can keep feeding the birds and still keep extra money in the bank.

 01 of 10